cis-famu/oer-assignment-group-5-1/Chapter 3.md

 * When inputting data into a variable, the operator >> skips all leading whitespace characters.

 Key Terms:
+stream: a sequence of characters from the source to the destination input stream: A sequence of characters from an input device to the computer. output stream: A sequence of characters from the computer to an output device. common input: the variable cin is named after this common output: the variable cout is named after this input stream variables: variables of the type istream output stream variables:variables of the type ostream stream variable: either an input stream variable or an output stream variable

 Ignore: used to kip data in a line

 cin (common input): used to initialize the standard output device

 Output stream: a stream from the computer to a destination.

 References: